grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

 ### Set evaluation behavior

-An [evaluation group](https://grafana.com/docs/grafana/latest/alerting/fundamentals/alert-rules/rule-evaluation/) defines when an alert rule fires, and it’s based on two settings:
+The [alert rule evaluation](https://grafana.com/docs/grafana/latest/alerting/fundamentals/alert-rules/rule-evaluation/) defines the conditions under which an alert rule triggers, based on the following settings:

+- **Evaluation group**: every alert rule is assigned to an evaluation group.
+You can assign the alert rule to an existing evaluation group or create a new one.
-- **Evaluation group**: how frequently the alert rule is evaluated.
+- **Evaluation interval**: determines how frequently the alert rule is checked.
+For instance, the evaluation may occur every 10s, 30s, 1m, 10m, etc.
-- **Evaluation interval**: how long the condition must be met to start firing.
-This allows your data time to stabilize before triggering an alert, helping to reduce the frequency of unnecessary notifications.
+- **Pending period**: how long the condition must be met to trigger the alert rule.

 To set up the evaluation: